Geometry Dash: User-generated content

-The game features the ability to upload and play user-created levels.
-These levels may use music from the official levels or feature custom music imported from Newgrounds.
-In the 2.2 update, 10 artists were gradually added to a new music library, as well as over 1,500 songs from the British record label NoCopyrightSounds.
-User-made levels of sufficient quality may be "rated" by Topala, which will set the official difficulty rating of the level.
-Levels may be rated one of the six difficulties the main levels have, or given the "auto" difficulty if user input is not required to complete the level.
-Only rated levels award collectibles.
-Certain user levels are featured in collections known as "gauntlets" and "map packs", or individually as "daily levels", "weekly demons", or "event levels", which will reward players additional collectibles upon completion.
-Some user levels also contain user coins, which are similar to secret coins.
-User-made demon levels are divided into five additional difficulties: "easy demon", "medium demon", "hard demon", "insane demon", and "extreme demon", many of which are significantly more challenging than the three official demon levels.
+Geometry Dash features the ability to upload and play user-made levels.
+These levels may use music from the main levels or feature custom music imported from Newgrounds.
+Players may also use music from 10 selected artists, as well as music from the British record label NoCopyrightSounds.
+Certain user levels are featured in collections known as "Gauntlets" and "Map Packs", or individually as "Daily Levels", "Weekly Demons", or "Event Levels", which will reward players additional currency upon completion.
+Some user levels also contain user (silver) coins, which are similar to secret coins.
+User levels may be rated one of the six difficulties the developer levels have, or given the "Auto" difficulty if user input is not required to complete the level.
+User-made demon levels are divided into five additional difficulties: "Easy Demon", "Medium Demon", "Hard Demon", "Insane Demon", and "Extreme Demon", most of which are more challenging than the three official demon levels.

-Through the level editor, players have created over a hundred million online levels.
-Some parts of the community are dedicated to making levels as difficult as possible, and many players have created levels as artistic or creative projects.
+Through the level editor, players have created over a hundred forty million online levels.
+(Note: Based on the most recent in-game level ID values.)
 Some players have recreated entire video games within the level editor, including Super Mario Kart, Five Nights at Freddy's, and Celeste, among others.
+Some parts of the community are dedicated to making levels as difficult as possible.
+The community maintains a list of the 150 hardest demon levels in Geometry Dash (known as the "Demonlist"), which is regularly updated.
+The verification and completion of these levels are inspected by the list's moderators to ensure that they are not done illegitimately.